 Human Resource refers to matters pertaining to employees (including leave entitlements and employee retention) from the employer's perspective.
-Based on the responses received, the average level of impact of the Measles Epidemic on Human Resource is 1.8 with a standard deviation of 1.2.
-This means that the bulk of responses for impact on Human Resource are concentrated around the 1.8 ± 1.2 range.
-The most frequent level of impact indicated on Human Resource is 1.0 with 67 responses.
-Hence, the impact of the Measles Epidemic on businesses' Human Resource is left-skewed indicating a negative relationship between the two factors.
-Therefore there is sufficient evidence to prove that the Measles Epidemic had no direct impact on businesses' Human Resource.
+Based on the responses received, the most frequent level of impact indicated on Human Resource is 1.0 with 67 responses.
+Hence, the impact of the Measles Epidemic on businesses' Human Resource is left-skewed.
+Hence, the employer's indicated that the Measles Epidemic had no direct impact on their businesses' Human Resource.